seho-dev/typescript-rust/README.md

 This is a Rust native implementation of a Typescript Parser and a JIT execution engine.

+This project comes in two crates:

 + [typescript-ast]: Parses Typescript into an AST.
 + [typescript-jit]: Takes an AST representation and creates an executable script.

+**State:**
++ Parser: Templates and Async/Await are missing.
++ JIT: Creates functional binary code for functions.

 ## Why?